Dash-Group-BLG411E/Mini-Games/README.md

 ## 🎮 How to Play

 ### First Time Setup
-1. **Register or Login**: Use the authentication view to create an account or log in
-2. **Token is Saved**: Your JWT token is stored locally for future sessions
+1. **Register**: Create a new account with a unique username and password (minimum 8 characters, must contain letters and numbers)
+2. **Login**: Use your credentials to log in (token is saved automatically for future sessions)
+3. **Profile**: Optionally update your display name and avatar in your profile settings

 ### Playing a Game
-1. **View Lobby**: See all available rooms and their status
+1. **View Lobby**: See all available rooms, online users, and chat with others
-2. **Create Room**: Click "Create Room" to start a new game room
+2. **Create Room**: Click "Create Room" to start a new game room (choose game type: Tic Tac Toe, Rock Paper Scissors, or Memory Match)
 3. **Join Room**: Click "Join as Player" on any room with available space
 4. **Watch Games**: Click "Watch as Spectator" to observe ongoing games
+5. **Gameplay**:
-5. **Make Moves**: Click on empty cells to place your X or O
+   - **Tic Tac Toe**: Click on empty cells to place your X or O. First to win 3 rounds wins the game.
+   - **Rock Paper Scissors**: Select your choice each round.
+First to 5 wins wins the game.
+   - **Memory Match**: Click cards to flip them and find matching pairs.
+Take turns with your opponent.
+6. **Chat**: Use lobby chat or room chat to communicate with other players
-6. **Play Again**: After a game ends, click "Play Again" to restart
+7. **Play Again**: After a game ends, both players can vote to restart

 ### Viewing Scores
 1. **In-Game**: Click "View Scoreboard" from the lobby
 2. **Dedicated Page**: Visit `/scoreboard` for a full-page scoreboard view (requires login)
 3. **Statistics**: See wins, losses, draws, total games, and win rate for each player
+4. **Rankings**: Players are ranked by wins, then win rate, then total games

 ## 🏗️ Architecture

 ### Backend Structure
 ```
 src/
 ├── index.js              # Main server file with Express and Socket.IO setup
 ├── GameRoom.js           # GameRoom class managing individual game instances
-├── SocketHandlers.js  # Modular socket event handling
+├── socketHandlers.js     # Modular socket event handling
-└── Scoreboard.js      # Score tracking and statistics management
+├── Scoreboard.js         # Score tracking and statistics management
+├── auth/
+│   ├── authRoutes.js     # Authentication API routes (register, login, profile)
+│   ├── authMiddleware.js # JWT authentication middleware
+│   ├── authUtils.js      # JWT token generation and verification
+│   └── UserStore.js      # User data management with MongoDB
+├── db/
+│   └── connection.js     # MongoDB connection setup
+└── models/
+    ├── User.js           # User MongoDB model
+    └── GameStats.js      # Game statistics MongoDB model
 ```

 ### Frontend Structure